mrkkrp/modalka/README.md

 (modalka-define-kbd "SPC" "C-SPC")
 ```

+For now you can use <kbd>M-x modalka-mode</kbd> to try it.
+When in normal
-When in normal mode with such a setup, you would kill two lines of text like
+mode (`modalka-mode`) with such a setup, you can kill two lines of text like
 this: <kbd>SPC n n w</kbd>.
 If you're missing numeric prefixes it's easy to
 add them: